tprest/Lattice-IBE/README.md

 How to use?
 ===========

+To modify the parameters, edit the values N0 and q0 in params.h.

-On an Unix machine with gcc:
+To run on an Unix machine with g++:
 ```
 $ make
 $ ./IBE